GroupCamp/GroupCamp-API/doc-reporting/task_v1/GET_task_v1_user_[User]_assigned_tasks.md

 end.maybe[0].type | Const( = date ) | Constant.
 Set to 'date' when the task has a date. end.maybe[0].date | Date | Task date.
 end.maybe[1] | Object | Alternative
 end.maybe[1].type | Const( = milestone ) | Constant.
-Set to 'milestone' when the task has an end date which is the due date of a milesonte. end.maybe[1].date | Date | The due date of the related milestone. end.maybe[1].id | Uuid | Milestone UUID.
+Set to 'milestone' when the task has an end date which is the due date of a milestone. end.maybe[1].date | Date | The due date of the related milestone. end.maybe[1].id | Uuid | Milestone UUID.
 The milestone is linked to the TaskList where the task is. end.maybe[2] | Object | Alternative